 The German invasion of the Netherlands started relatively early in the war.
 The Netherlands was neutral officially but was also expecting a German attack.

 Early in the morning, German planes flew over The Hague.
-The idea was to deceive the Dutch into thinking they were attacking the UK but the planes alarmed the Dutch.
+The idea was to deceive the Dutch into thinking they were attacking the United Kingdom but the planes ended up alarming the Dutch.

 The German forces captured airfields in and around The Hague but failed to capture the city and the royal family.